 That said, we can give you some idea of what to expect.
 Below are some general guidelines to help you with your diaper expectations.

 The consistency of stools for babies on Neocate tends to be soft and somewhat pasty, though this can vary.
 For some babies the stools will be looser, and for others more solid or formed.
-Again, adding solid foods to the diet can affect consistency.
+Again, adding solid foods to the diet and taking a formula with prebiotic fiber can affect consistency.
 Mucus in the stool is not typical so if you see this, you should let the physician know.